thmsVDC/thmsVDC/README.md

-# Hello! 👋
+# Hey There! 👋

 ## Welcome to my GitHub profile!

 ### About Me

-🎓 I am currently studying **Software Engineering** at the **National Institute of Telecommunications (Inatel)**, where I have the opportunity to explore various areas of software development, including programming, system architecture, and quality assurance.
+🎓 I'm currently studying **Software Engineering** at the **National Institute of Telecommunications (Inatel)**, diving into various areas of software development like programming, system architecture, and quality assurance.

-💼 I work as a **QA Tester** at **Huawei**, where I'm responsible for ensuring the quality and reliability of the products we develop.
-My main focus is on automated testing, agile methodologies, and ensuring we deliver the best possible product.
+💼 I work as a **QA Tester** at **Huawei**, where I make sure our products are top-notch.
+My main focus is on automated testing, agile practices, and delivering the best product possible.

 ---

 ### What can you find here?

-In this repository, you will find projects related to:
+In this repo, you'll find projects related to:

-- Software development and mobile applications.
+- Software development and mobile apps.
 - Test automation and software quality control.
-- My academic experiences and personal projects.
+- My academic journey and personal projects.

-Feel free to explore my repositories and contribute if you're interested! 🚀
+Feel free to explore my work and contribute if you're up for it! 🚀

 ---